Run an SLM Analysis

 Support element size

-Define the element size of the voxelized supports.
+Change the element size for voxelized supports.